chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/using-addons.md

 ![Oh no!
 The far right content is cut-off!](/intro-to-storybook/addon-knobs-demo-edge-case.png) 😥

 Thanks to quickly being able to try different inputs to a component we can find and fix such problems with relative ease!
-Let's fix the issue with overflowing by adding a style to `Task.js`:
+Let's fix the issue with overflowing by adding a style to `Task.svelte`:

 ```html
 <!-- src/components/Task.svelte-->